*6 Minute Read*

 Make sure you have a solid SEO plan to leverage those dead days after the product release.

 Target-oriented marketing team

 You will need a dedicated marketing team for the campaign.
 The team members need to be passionate about the product or the service.
 Unless they have a deep understanding of those, there is no way they can make it successful.

 The team needs to know the progress and development of the campaign.
-Distributing flyers about the campaign in the office could be a great motivation for the team.
+Distributing flyers or emails about the campaign in the office could be a great motivation for the team.

 From marketing to IT, everyone in the organization needs to be involved in the plan.
 Otherwise, the dead zone may extend longer.